 Oh!
 Did I mention that God prevented a church split in 2018?
 Or that a guy wrote a 4 page letter to the Elders trying to get me fired?

 The bottom line?
-They didn’t like me!
+They didn’t love me as much as I thought.

 I brought in city methods and a city attitude to a country church.
 I thought I knew it all and was going to show everyone a thing or two.
 A man I greatly respected said, “Well, Pastor, you drove out another one.”